bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

 ### 5. Line Sensing and Following

 We used three line sensors in front of the robot.
 They were spread far enough apart that the distance between two sensors is about the width of the line.
-When testing with the Arduino, the sensors would return a low analog value on the white line and a high analog value on darker surfaces.
 To make it easier to find the threshold, we decided to average a sample in the setup function.

 ```c
 while (i < 50)